-- 1. Throughout this release, 2014/15 refers to the financial year ending 2015 (April 2014 to March 2015).
-Similarly for other split years, for example, 2013/14, it refers to the financial year ending 2014 - 2.
-All income measures given in this article for the UK have been deflated to 2014/15 prices using an implied deflator for the household sector in order to give a better comparison of households' standards of living - 3.
-The triple lock is a government policy which guarantees to increase the basic state pension by the higher of CPI inflation, average earnings or a minimum of 2.5% every year
+- 1. Throughout this release, 2015/16 refers to the financial year ending 2016.
+Similarly for other split years, for example 2014/15 refers to the financial year ending 2015. - 2.
+All income measures given for the UK in this article have been deflated to 2015/16 prices using an implied deflator for the household sector in order to give a better comparison of households' standards of living. - 3.
+A mechanism currently used by the government which guarantees to increase the basic State Pension by the higher of inflation (as measured by the Consumer Price Index), average earnings or a minimum of 2.5% every year.